jidn/obscure/README.md

 # Obscure

-Showing a steadly increasing sequence of integer IDs leaks information to customers, competitors, or malicious entities about the number and frequency of customers, inventory, or orders.
+Showing a steadily increasing sequence of integer IDs leaks information to customers, competitors, or malicious entities about the number and frequency of customers, inventory, or orders.
 Some example include: